How to Define Your Software Product (or Project)

 - “In what way will it contribute to the software’s successful adoption among the target users?”

 Brant Cooper and Patrick Vlaskovits, authors of The Lean Entrepreneur (2016), said trying to produce something that is everything to every customer is not the right way to do this.
 Instead, the authors suggest defining the software features and functionalities based on your customers’ real-life problem and their burning need to get it solved.
 Your answers to this question of why will help you produce a clear vision and pick out only the features/functionalities that truly make a big difference to your software.

 “The question is not who buy, but why they buy” (Brant Cooper and Patrick Vlaskovits, 2016).

-For over a decade working with companies from various industries on a wide range of software (fintech, big data, AI, or business intelligence), Axon Active can give you timely, fuss-free consultation before and during the development of your desired or existing product.
+For over a decade working with companies from various industries on a wide range of software (fintech, big data, business intelligence, or A.I.), Axon Active can give you timely, fuss-free consultation before and during the development of your desired or existing product.

 3. Deliberate a budget for the software